Watch out for this eBay scam!

 eBay and Paypal

-Some find the relationship between eBay and Paypal a little too close for comfort.
+Some found the previous relationship between eBay and Paypal a little too close for comfort.
 On 3rd October 2002 eBay acquired PayPal, and any user of eBay will be aware that you are politely and firmly encouraged to use the money transfer company.

 Customers are particularly advised against using these payment methods, which are considerably less secure when taking or making payments to a stranger.